TedHusted/awake/awake.md

 “Endless pool?”

 “It’s like a meter deep.
 You swim against a current created with water jets.
-Like a treadmill for water.
+Like a treadmill for swimming.
 A Jacuzzi turned sideways.”

 “Hmm.
 I don’t know about the chair,” says Callahan, “It’s more likely that the contraption slipped on the wet tile.
 It’s the airbag failing to deploy that bothers me.
 A body flying through the windshield is not a good visual.
 Was Geller in the habit of not wearing a safety harness?”